-As of April 2024, established populations of Formosan termites were known to occur in 26 Mississippi counties (Figure 5), all of which are in the southern half of the state.
+As of the spring of 2020, established populations of Formosan termites were known to occur in 25 Mississippi counties (Figure 5), all of which are in the southern half of the state.
 Formosan termites are especially common from Hattiesburg south, often overshadowing eastern subterranean termites in frequency of infestation.
 Some infested counties farther north in the state have only a few detections of Formosan termites that are isolated to only a portion of the county.
 Formosan termites continue to spread within the state, and it is likely that undetected infestations exist in other counties.
-Within the past 10 years, isolated infestations were detected in or near Starkville, Columbus, Louisville, Olive Branch, Tupelo, and Oxford, but there have been no indications that infestations persist in the surrounding landscape following treatment of infested buildings.
+Within the past 10 years, isolated infestations were detected in or near Tupelo, Louisville, and Starkville, but there have been no indications that infestations persist in the surrounding landscape following treatment of infested buildings.
 In 2018 and again in 2019, isolated infestations were detected and treated at two different locations in Columbus.
 In each of these five cases, there was evidence of infested wood products having been brought in from another location.
-In 2020, Formosan termites were reported and treated in a home in Olive Branch, and two isolated cases in Oxford were investigated, with one being an infestation that was treated.